 Serve this beet duo as a salad or side vegetable, or as part of a tapas spread.
 Either way, they’re as delectable to the palate as they are pleasing to the eye.

 Baked golden and red beets with anise vinaigrette

-- Step 1: In a small bowl, whisk together the vinegar, honey, shallots, anise seeds, olive oil, salt and pepper until well blended.
+- In a small bowl, whisk together the vinegar, honey, shallots, anise seeds, olive oil, salt and pepper until well blended.
 Set aside.

-- Step 2: Peel and cut beets in 1/2″ cubes.
+- Peel and cut beets in 1/2″ cubes or 1/2″ slices.
 Place the red beets in one bowl and the golden beets in another.
 Drizzle each bowl with half the vinaigrette and toss well.
 Let stand at room temperature for 15 to 30 minutes.
 To serve, transfer each beet mixture into its own serving bowl.
-Garnish with fresh parsley leaves and serve.
+Garnish with the parsley leaves and serve.